bencorrado/bluez-bencorrado/docs/reference/pairing/inbound.md

 ```

 At this stage the Ubuntu Core device is ready to be discovered.
 Take your remote
-Bluetooth device and start discovering.
-After a short while you should see the
+Bluetooth device and start the discovering process.
+After a short while you
-Ubuntu Core device on the list of found devices.
-Initiate the pairing.
+should see the Ubuntu Core device on the list of found devices.
+Initiate the
+pairing.

-Notice that the bluetoothctl will display the pairing confirmation coming from
+Notice that bluetoothctl will display the pairing confirmation coming from
 the agent:

 ```